Konstantin8105/Effective_Go_RU/README.md

 What if there's only one type we care about?
 If we know the value holds a ```string``` and we just want to extract it?
-A one-case type switch would do, but so would a <em>type assertion</em>.
+A one-case type switch would do, but so would a *type assertion*.
 A type assertion takes an interface value and extracts from it a value of the specified explicit type.
 The syntax borrows from the clause opening a type switch, but with an explicit type rather than the ```type``` keyword: